 Why should I use Red Hat OpenShift Service on AWS?

 Red Hat OpenShift Service on AWS makes it simple to create and operate Red Hat OpenShift clusters on AWS.
 You can leverage an integrated experience for cluster creation, scalability, and unified billing model with support for hourly or annual, on-demand pricing.
 ROSA provides an integration with AWS APIs to support cluster creation and a fully integrated offering.
 For applications already containerized on-premises on OpenShift Container Platform, ROSA provides a familiar API surface and keeps the deployment toolchain the same so you can focus on refactoring the data model, not the entire application stack.
-As a result, you can accelerate your datacenter exit, and reduce the time gain the agility from cloud-based operational model and the financial benefits of scaling to capacity, not future needs.

 What problems does Red Hat OpenShift Service on AWS solve?